 Effective literacy practice years 5-8 / Planning for my students' needs / Literacy Online / English - ESOL - Literacy Online website - English - ESOL - Literacy Online Sounds and WordsSupport for teaching phonological awareness and spelling in years 1–8.
 This resource outlines what teachers need to know and what children need to learn at each of the different year bands.
 Effective Literacy Practice in Years 1 to 4Technical skills for writing: Spelling: this section provides information on the knowledge strategies and awareness students require in year 1–4 as they move towards accurate spelling.
 This includes knowledge and use of: phonemic awareness, letter sound relationships, orthographic patterns and the morphological structure of written English.
 Effective Literacy Practice in Years 5 to 8Technical skills for writing: Spelling: this section provides information on the knowledge strategies and awareness students require in year 5–8 to develop spelling expertise.

-Language What kind of language is Japanese?
-In this section you can take Japanese lessons and try speaking the language.
-You can also learn the characters used to write Japanese.
-Why not do the lessons with a friend and try speaking Japanese to each other?
-Learn basic phrases that people use everyday.
-You can practice them yourself after hearing how they're pronounced.
+English Idioms and Idiomatic Expressions Idioms and idiomatic expressions are used frequently in spoken and written English and so this is a useful area of the language to learn.
+Since idioms are phrases where the words together have a meaning that is different from the dictionary definitions of the individual words, this can make idioms hard for ESL students and learners to understand.
+However, learning idioms can be fun and rewarding since their meanings are often surprising.
+Our idiom dictionary contains clear definitions and examples of 7,234 English idioms and idiomatic expressions, categorised by topic and country of origin.
 Oxford Dictionary of Word Origins "A treasure (from the Greek ‘thesauros’, treasure, store or storehouse) trove (past participle of an Anglo-Norman verb meaning ‘to find’) of verbal wonders" – William Hartston, Daily Express Combining both accessibility and authority, The Oxford Dictionary of Word Origins describes the origins and development of over 3,000 words and phrases in the English language.
 The book draws on Oxford's unrivalled dictionary research programme and language monitoring, and relates the fascinating stories behind many of our most curious terms and expressions in order to offer the reader a much more explicit account than can be found in a general English dictionary.
 Organized A-Z, the entries include first known use along with examples that illustrate the many faces of the particular word or phrase, from ‘handsome’ to ‘bachelor’ and ‘cute’ to ‘baby’, from ‘pagan’ to ‘palaver’ and ‘toff’ to ‘torpedo’.
 Bibliographic Information